- Graduate Student Guide

 Materials for Department of Food Science & Technology

-- Three official letters of recommendation (sent by referees) submitted either online through the Graduate Admission Office or mailed directly to the department
+- Three official letters of recommendation (sent by referees) submitted online through the Graduate application system.

 Please click here to provide additional required information, including a resume or curriculum vitae of 1-2 pages.